wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-node/fme-node-initialization.md

       slug: fme-node-context
       title: User Context
 ---
-To create a VWO Client instance, you need to initialize the VWO FME Node SDK.
-This client instance serves as the core interface for conducting feature management and experimentation(A/B and personalization) within your application.
+To create a VWO Client instance, you need to initialize the VWO FE Node SDK.
+This client instance serves as the core interface for conducting Feature Experimentation(A/B and personalization) within your application.

 ## Usage